This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Contact your eye specialist if:

 - You accidently rub or touch your eye.

 - Your eyes are red or drain pus.

-- You have any questions or concerns about your procedure, condition, or care.
+- You have any questions or concerns about your surgery, condition, or care.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.